kubesphere/website/content/en/docs/faq/applications/remove-built-in-apps.md

    ![select-app-store-management](/images/docs/faq/applications/remove-built-in-apps/select-app-store-management.PNG)

-2. In the **App Store** page, you can see all 15 built-in apps displayed in the list.
+2. On the **App Store** page, you can see all 16 built-in apps displayed in the list.
 Select an app that you want to remove from the App Store.
 For example, click **tomcat** to go to its detail page.

    ![click-tomcat](/images/docs/faq/applications/remove-built-in-apps/click-tomcat.PNG)